 The girl giggled and blushed, flattered to be called a 'snow angel'.
 She told him her name.
 "You can call me Snow Angel if you want."

 He smiled at her.
 "I figured I'd call you Snow Angel since you like the snow.
 And...you're like an angel, to me anyways.
 For being able to see me.
 I've never had anyone see me before."

 More blushing came from the girl.
 "I'm glad you're my friend, Jack.
 I promise to be your friend forever."

 The snow spirit smiled.
 "I hope you will be."
 Jack Frost said.
 "I'm glad you're my friend too."

 Fifteen Years Later-US Army Base

 Colleen was well known around the base as the Ice Queen.
-Though she was quite beautiful with her hair and green eyes, it was her demeanor that was uncomfortable.
+Though she was quite beautiful with her hair and eyes, it was her demeanor that was uncomfortable.
 Even the young cadets stepped out of her way when she was walking by.
 When she spoke, it was harsh as an icy wind.
 A frostiness gleamed in her eyes.

 "Specialist O'Shea," called the Master Sergeant.
 "Step forward."